 Built/designed: Bolney (1536-38)

 F W Pomeroy

 Frederick William Pomeroy (1856-1924) was the son of a craftsman and he produced much architectural carving, even in his later life.
 Buildings for which he produced sculpture included the city or town halls of Sheffield, Lancaster, Cardiff and Belfast and he also produced full-scale statues.
 He studied under the French sculptor Jules Dalou (1838-1902), who taught in London after 1870, and at the RA Schools.
 Subsequently he went to Paris and Italy.
 One of the architects for whom he produced sculpture was J D Sedding and he was associated with the so-called New Sculpture, which included late Victorian sculptors like Alfred Gilbert (1854-1934).
 Some of his church fittings are in the renaissance style, an early instance of the new-found favour of the style in High Church circles.
-Over a number of church monuments, he collaborated with artists such as N Hitch, who produced the subsidiary carving whilst Pomeroy was responsible for the effigy.
+Over a number of church monuments, he collaborated with artists such as H Wilson and N Hitch, the latter of whom is known to have produced the subsidiary carving whilst Pomeroy was responsible for the effigy.
 In addition, he produced more academic work and late in life became a Royal Academician; he was also a member of the Art Workers Guild.